-B. Smaller authority submits AGAR Form 3/3PM for review after being chased for information b.
-Smaller authority submits AGAR Form 3/3PM for review after being chased for information Timing Action Consequence 1 July Smaller authority fails to submit an AGAR or exemption certificate Smaller authority identified as a non- responding authority 15 July Still no response - auditor issues chaser 1 letter Fee of £40+VAT charged 5 August Still no response - auditor issues first formal chaser Second fee of £40+VAT charged 26 August Still no response - auditor issues statutory recommendation for non-response Standard fee in accordance with the prior year's income/expenditure banding, (minimum of £200+VAT) charged on top of 2 chaser fees.
-Smaller authority will not be able to claim exemption from a limited assurance review for 2022/23 regardless of whether it meets all other criteria.
+B. Smaller authority submits AGAR Form 3/3PM for review after being chased for information

+Timing Action Consequence 3 July Smaller authority fails to submit an AGAR or exemption certificate Smaller authority identified as a non-responding authority 17 July Still no response - auditor issues chaser 1 letter Fee of £40+VAT charged 7 August Still no response - auditor issues first formal chaser Second fee of £40+VAT charged 28 August Still no response - auditor issues statutory recommendation for non-response Standard fee in accordance with the prior year's income/expenditure banding, (minimum of £210+VAT) charged on top of 2 chaser fees.
+Smaller authority will not be able to claim exemption from a limited assurance review for 2023/24 regardless of whether it meets all other criteria.
 29 August Auditor receives completed AGAR Form 3 and supporting documentation for review.
-On conclusion of the review a standard fee is charged in accordance with the income/expenditure banding (minimum £200+VAT) Any fees for additional work are charged at the rates published on the SAAA website
+On conclusion of the review a standard fee is charged in accordance with the income/expenditure banding (minimum £210+VAT) Any fees for additional work are charged at the rates published on the SAAA website